 Cajamarca Travel Guide

-Considered one of the best tourist destinations in Peru's northern highlands, Cajamarca is often called the 'Cusco of the North'.
-The town has a major advantage over Cusco however, in that it has maintained its small-town atmosphere and Andean traditions, and isn't overrun with tourists.
-Cajamarca is known as the city where the Inca Empire came to an end at the bloody Battle of Cajamarca in 1532.
+Considered one of the best tourist destinations in Peru's northern highlands, Cajamarca is often called the 'Cuzco of the North'.
+The town has a major advantage over Cuzco however, in that it has maintained its small-town atmosphere and Andean traditions, and isn't overrun with tourists.
+Cajamarca is known as the city where the Inca Empire came to an end, at the bloody Battle of Cajamarca in 1532.
 The steps on Santa Apolonia Hill lead up to the famous Inca Seat, from which Incan leaders would address their subjects.
 There are several other archaeological sites around the city, including the pre-Colombian Cumbe Mayo aqueduct, the pre-Incan necropolis of Ventanillas de Otuzco, and the monoliths and museum of Kuntur Wasi.

-The pastoral region around Cajamarca is very fertile, and produces some excellent dairy products, including cheese, ice cream and chocolate that are available in abundance in town.
+The pastoral region around Cajamarca is very fertile, and produces some excellent dairy products, including cheese, ice-cream and chocolate, that are available in abundance in town.
 The attractive city centre is full of colonial buildings, centred around the Plaza de Armas.
 There are around a dozen beautiful churches, as well as stately mansions from the 17th and 18th century.

 The Incan Baths are natural hot springs located in the town of Baños del Inca, roughly three miles (5km) east of Cajamarca.
 The ruins of Incan baths are still visible; however, the town is centred around a modern spa that uses the thermal springs to draw its water.
 The water contains a surprising number of minerals, and the baths are used as a homeopathic treatment for some bone diseases.